 The new immigration regulation also applies to asylum seekers and refugees who are granted exceptional leave to remain.
 Since they are allowed to remain in Germany without being deported, they can qualify to start training with some conditions;

 If you are looking to come into Germany to seek employment with vocational training or professional qualifications, you will be granted a 6 months resident permit if you meet with the requirement and conditions needed.
-To discuss these conditions or seek advice, you can contact an immigration solicitor or an immigration firm.
+To discuss these conditions or seek advice, you can contact one of our experienced immigration solicitors.